-At Genesis Regenerative Sports and Aesthetic Medicine, a variety of minimally invasive therapies are available to treat golfer’s elbow, such as:
+At Genesis Orthopaedic and Spine, a variety of minimally invasive therapies are available to treat golfer’s elbow, such as:

 These therapies aim to reduce the inflammation and pain you’re feeling while supporting the natural healing abilities of your immune system.
 Compared to steroid injections, these therapies address the underlying cause of your pain, rather than only addressing the associated inflammation.
 These therapies are also less invasive than surgery, so you can get back to your golf game, hobbies, or work sooner.

-Schedule a visit for golfer’s elbow treatment today by calling or booking a visit online at Genesis Regenerative Sports and Aesthetic Medicine.
+Schedule a visit for golfer’s elbow treatment today by calling or booking a visit online at Genesis Orthopaedic and Spine.